sbcgua/ajson/README.md

 ## Utilities

 Class `zcl_ajson_utilities` provides the following methods:
+- `new` - static method to create an instance (the shortcut for pre 7.4 abap releases)
 - `diff` - returns all inserts, deletions, and changes between two JSON objects
 - `sort` - returns JSON string with nodes sorted alphabetically
+- `is_equal` - returns true if 2 jsons (or json string) are deeply equal
+- `merge` - merges 2 jsons together

 ### Difference between JSON